-Dogs may be used for the purpose of detecting drugs and, or, explosives for the safety of students and staff.
+Dogs may be used for the purpose of detecting drugs and, or explosives for the safety of students and staff.

-Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
+Anything that is found during a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
 The school reserves the right not to return items which have been confiscated.
-In the course of any search, students' privacy rights will be respected regarding any items that are not illegal or against school policy.
+During any search, students' privacy rights will be respected regarding any items that are not illegal or against school policy.